OzmoOzmo/CastleAritechArduinoRKP/HowTo/Readme.txt

-Note: Only Compiles on Arduino IDE 1.0.5
+Note: Updated to Compiles using the latest Arduino IDE 1.6.x from "Arduino.cc"

-You need place the files in the Library\CastleRKP folder into the Arduino Library folder

-eg. C:\Arduino.1.0.5\libraries\CastleRKP

 See http://www.boards.ie/vbulletin/showthread.php?p=88215184 for the details...